Files in directory jni/tcl-lmdb from the latest check-in of branch trunk

 set fd [open "/home/danilo/Downloads/lmdb-mdb.master_test.zip" {CREAT RDWR BINARY}]

-fconfigure $fd -blocking 1 -encoding binary -translation binary
+fconfigure $fd -blocking 1 -translation binary

 puts -nonewline $fd $fetch_data